Rotator Cuff Tear Saint Paul, MO

 • Weakness in your shoulder

-If you exhibit any of these symptoms, it’s imperative that you reach out to a medical professional such as the Saint Paul, MO physical and occupational therapists at Axes Physical Therapy.
-We will work together with your doctor to come up with a game plan that will safely and successfully get you back to the activities you love.
-Visiting any of our locations for a free injury screening is a simple, cost-effective means of having your shoulder evaluated.
+If you exhibit any of these symptoms, it’s essential that you reach out to a medical professional such as the Saint Paul, MO physical and occupational therapists at Axes Physical Therapy.
+We will work in tandem with your physician to coordinate a plan for your treatment.
+Going to any of our locations for a free injury screening is a simple, cost-effective method to have your shoulder evaluated.
 Early examination and treatment goes a long way in preventing a frozen shoulder – which is painful and can take up to three years to totally recover from – or arthritis, which will have to be managed for the rest of your life.
-We have the expertise and skill to return you safely back to what you do and love best, whether it’s raising your grandkids over your head or swimming 400 meters.
+We have the know-how and skill to return you safely back to what you do and love best, whether it’s raising your grandkids over your head or striking out the side.

 Treatments for a Rotator Cuff Tear

 If you have been diagnosed with a rotator cuff tear, you may be asking yourself what the best method of treatment is in Saint Paul, MO.
-In most cases, rest, icing, and physical therapy treatment methods such as stretching and strengthening exercises will be sufficient to help ameliorate the symptoms, encourage the body’s natural healing process, and eventually get you back to a pain free life.
-If the pain is severely debilitating, a physician make recommend anti-inflammatory medicine or injections.
-Luckily, surgery is only recommended in cases where the tendon is totally torn or if the tear refuses to heal with more conservative care.
-The expert physical therapists at Axes Physical Therapy know how to assess your condition and implement the best treatment plan for you.
-We will work with you to design an evidence-based, tailored plan to get you back to what you love doing, free from the pain and limitations of a rotator cuff tear.
+Most of the time, rest, icing, and physical therapy treatment practices such as stretching and strengthening exercises will be enough to help improve the symptoms, encourage the body’s natural healing process, and eventually get you back to a pain free life.
+You may also get anti-inflammatory medicine or injections to help limit pain.
+Fortunately, surgery is only recommended in cases with full-thickness tears or if rest and physical therapy have not been successful.
+The licensed physical therapists at Axes Physical Therapy know how to evaluate your condition and determine the best treatment plan for you.
+We will work alongside you to develop an evidence-based, personalized plan to get you back to the activities you love, pain-free and without the limitations of a rotator cuff tear.

 We treat a wide variety of conditions and complaints and have a team of specialists ready to help you.
 Some of our other services are: